wangeddie67/isa_manim/docs/docs/0-introductions/02-animation-apis.md

 result = self.function_call("multiply", [rn, rm], res_width=32, res_offset=32)
 ```

+### func_group_call

+::: isa_manim.isa_scene.isa_data_flow.IsaDataFlow.func_group_call

+`func_group_call` performs the same function as `function_call`, except `func_group_call` can select the function unit from a group of units.
+The specified function unit is specified by `grp_isa_hash` and `para_index`. `grp_isa_hash` is the same as the value specified by `isa_hash` in `decl_func_group`.

 ### read_func_imm

 ::: isa_manim.isa_scene.isa_data_flow.IsaDataFlow.read_func_imm

 The function of `read_func_imm` does not register animation directly.
-Instead, the tuple of element unit and fade-in animation is delivered to `funcion_call`, so that the fade-in animation will be integrated into the animation of `function_call`.
+Instead, the tuple of element unit and fade-in animation is delivered to `funcion_call` so that the fade-in animation can be integrated into the animation of `function_call`.

-During the first step of the animation to call a function, the immediate operands fade in at the position of function arguments while other operands move to the position of function arguments.
+During the first step of the animation to call a function, the immediate operands fade in at the position of function arguments.
+In contrast, other operands move to the position of function arguments.

 > If directly deliver the return value of `read_func_imm` to the argument of `function_call`, it is not necessary to unpack the return value of `read_func_imm`.